redox-os/rfcs/text/0000-sysv-shm.md

 Detaches the shared memory segment located at the address specified by `shmaddr`.
 In other words reverses the actions of `shmat()`.

-Return '0' on success and '-1' on failure.
+Returns '0' on success and '-1' on failure.
 In the latter case `errno` should be read to find the cause.

 A successful call updates `shm_atime`, `shm_lpid` and `shm_nattch` in the `ShmIdDs`.